 If our collaborations do not result in the successful development of products or product candidates, product candidates could be delayed, and we may need additional resources to develop product candidates.
-All of the risks relating to product development, manufacturing, regulatory approval and commercialization described in this periodic report also apply to the activities of our collaborators.
+All of the risks relating to product development, regulatory approval and commercialization described in this periodic report also apply to the activities of our collaborators.

-We contract with third parties for the manufacture of our product candidates for nonclinical and clinical studies and expect to continue to do so for commercialization.
+We contract with third parties for the manufacture of our product candidates for nonclinical and clinical trials and expect to continue to do so for commercialization.
 This reliance on third parties increases the risk that we will not have sufficient quantities of our product candidates or products at an acceptable cost and quality, which could delay, prevent or impair our development or commercialization efforts.

+We have utilized, and intend to continue utilizing, third parties to formulate, manufacture, package, and distribute clinical supplies of our drug candidates.
 We have no experience in manufacturing and do not have any manufacturing facilities.
-Currently, we have a sole supplier for our active pharmaceutical ingredients ("API"), and a different sole manufacturer for our OP0201 nasal aerosol product candidate.
-Any sustained disruption in our third-party suppliers' supply of APIs on hand could adversely affect our operations.
-We do not have any long-term agreements in place with our current API supplier or our manufacturer.
+Currently, we have sole suppliers for one or more of our active pharmaceutical ingredients ("API"), and a different sole manufacturer for each of our product candidates.
+In addition, these materials are custom-made and available from only a limited number of sources.
+In particular, there may be a limited supply source for APIs for OP0201 or other potential product candidates.
+Although we believe that our third-party suppliers maintain a significant supply of APIs on hand, any sustained disruption in this supply could adversely affect our operations.
+We do not have any long-term agreements in place with our current API suppliers.
 If we are required to change manufacturers, we may experience delays associated with finding an alternate manufacturer that is properly qualified to produce supplies of our products and product candidates in accordance with regulatory requirements and our specifications.
 Any delays or difficulties in obtaining APIs or in manufacturing, packaging or distributing approved product candidates could negatively affect our sales revenues, as well as delay our clinical trials.

 We expect to rely on third-party manufacturers or third-party collaborators for the manufacture of commercial supply of any other product candidates for which our collaborators or we obtain marketing approval.
 Despite drug substance and product risk management, this reliance on third parties presents a risk that we will not have sufficient quantities of our product candidates or products or such quantities at an acceptable cost or quality, which could delay, prevent or impair our development or commercialization efforts.
-Any performance failure on the part of our existing or future manufacturers of drug substance or drug products could delay clinical development or marketing approval.
+In addition, the operations of these third parties have been and may continue to be significantly disrupted by the ongoing COVID-19 pandemic.
+Any delay or performance failure on the part of our existing or future manufacturers of drug substance or drug products could delay clinical development or marketing approval.
 We do not currently have arrangements in place for redundant supply.
 If suppliers cannot supply us with our requirements, we may be required to identify alternative manufacturers, which would lead us to incur added costs and delays in identifying and qualifying any such replacement.